-Andrew Hida is a freelance visual journalist and multimedia producer whose work focuses on issues of health, environment, and social justice.
+Andrew Hida is a filmmaker and video producer whose work focuses on issues of health, environment, and social justice.
 He strongly believes in the power of the collaborative process to create powerful, compelling, and beautiful stories about the human condition.
 Andrew was early to embrace multimedia as an innovative tool in visual storytelling, and he continues this vision in his personal and client work.
-He works closely with foundations, NGOs, and editorial publications such as the Open Society Foundation and Reportage by Getty Images, to help realize their visions through consultation, multimedia production, and good storytelling.
+He works closely with foundations, NGOs, and editorial publications such as MSNBC, The New York Times, the Open Society Foundation and Reportage by Getty Images, to help realize their visions through consultation, filmmaking, and good storytelling.

-Andrew has been struck by lightning, pooped on by Capuchin monkeys, and hospitalized with Meningitis during his previous career as a conservation ecologist with the Smithsonian Tropical Research Institute in Panama.
+During his previous career as a conservation ecologist with the Smithsonian Tropical Research Institute in Panama, Andrew was struck by lightning, pooped on by Capuchin monkeys, and hospitalized with Meningitis.
 Now, he prefers scarves and whistling horribly out of tune at home.